JuliaML/MLDataUtils.jl/docs/index.rst

 MLDataUtils.jl's documentation
 =================================

-This package is designed to be the end-user facing frond-end to all the data related functionalty that is spread out accross the `JuliaML <https://github.com/JuliaML>`_ ecosystem.
+This package is designed to be the end-user facing front-end to all the data related functionality that is spread out across the `JuliaML <https://github.com/JuliaML>`_ ecosystem.
 Most of the following sub-categories are covered by a single back-end package that is specialized on that specific problem.
 Consequently, if